 As the tide recedes, walk in a seascape where the reflections of stars twinkle in the rock pools along with the occasional sparkle of bioluminescence*.
-Perhaps, on a clear night, catch a glimpse of a shooting star and the Milkyway.
+On a clear night, perhaps catch a glimpse of a shooting star and the Milkyway.

 On the nights of a full moon, you may even be able to read a newspaper – though the marine life is perhaps more newsworthy!

 *Note.
 Bioluminescence is much harder to see when it is a full moon.
-The best displays of bioluminescence choose our bioluminescence walks.
+For the best displays of bioluminescence, choose our bioluminescence walks.

-Icho Tower is a very different experience to our Seymour Tower walk.
-It is only possible to visit this area on very low tides, and very few people ever discover the remarkable marine life in this area.
+Icho Tower is a very different experience from our Seymour Tower walk.
+We can only visit Icho Tower on very low tides, so only a few discover its remarkable marine life.
 It is rare to encounter more than a dozen people out low water fishing, catching lobster, prawns or shellfish.

-Walk through sea gullies catching glimpses of panoramas that suddenly open up to reveal a mass of reefs and sandbars.
+Walk through sea gullies catching glimpses of panoramas that suddenly reveal a mass of reefs and sandbars.

 Join local guides who have fished and foraged in this area for many years.

-“Having been brought up with Icho Tower on my doorstep, this is the area that most low water foragers consider to be Jersey’s best”.
+“Having been brought up with Icho Tower on my doorstep, this is the area that most low-water foragers consider Jersey’s best”.
 Derek Hairon.